The Bankrate promise

 Over the course of any given month, I use these cards to earn more bonus points in each one’s best categories.
 From there, I typically use my Chase rewards for any number of travel redemptions, including for hotels and excursions or activities through the Chase Ultimate Rewards portal.

 However, I also use my Chase points for 1:1 transfers to Chase airline and hotel partners, which is what I did with the 100,000 bonus points I earned with the Ink Business Preferred.
 After I earned these 100,000 bonus points, I almost immediately transferred them to the Air France / Flying Blue frequent flyer program, which I frequently use to book inexpensive economy flights to Europe.

 All told, the 100,000 bonus points I earned with this card paid for four one-way flights to Italy, although I did pay the expected airline taxes and fees, as well.

 If you search the Air France website today, it’s easy to find similar redemptions to various locations throughout Europe.
 In addition to the fact you can find redemptions for less than 25,000 miles per person, one way, I also love that this program frequently lets me book four award flights at this rate.

-Note that with these two example flights, the actual cost of these one-way tickets works out to slightly over $700 if you book a round-trip ticket.
-This represents a redemption value of more than 3 cents per point.
+Note that, with these two example flights, the actual cost of these one-way tickets works out to $700 to $850 if you book a round-trip ticket.
+This represents a redemption value of well over 4 cents per mile.